dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 two quantities.
 Mass appears only in the density; thus, 𝜌 ML−3 fluid density the density cannot appear in group 2: If it were part of 𝜈 L2T−1 viscosity group 2, there would be no way to cancel the dimensions of mass, and group 2 could not be dimensionless.

 Time appears in two quantities: speed 𝑣 and viscosity 𝜈.
-Because each quantity contains the same power of time (T−1), group 2 has to contain the quotient 𝑣/𝜈—otherwise the dimensions of time would not cancel.
+Because each quantity contains the same power of time (T−1), group 2 has to contain the quotient 𝑣/𝜈 — otherwise the dimensions of time would not cancel.

 Here's what we know so far about this dimensionless group: So that mass disappears, it cannot contain the density 𝜌; so that time disappears, it must contain 𝑣 and 𝜈 as their quotient 𝑣/𝜈.
-The remaining task is to make length disappear—for which purpose we use the object's cross-sectional area 𝐴cs.
+The remaining task is to make length disappear — for which purpose we use the object's cross-sectional area 𝐴cs.

 The quotient 𝑣/𝜈 has dimensions of L−1, so 𝐴cs 𝑣/𝜈 is a new, independent dimensionless group.